 (1) On October 31, 2018, the Company signed a letter of intent to further amend the water right purchase agreement.
 The letter of intent amended the terms for the payment of the remaining cash payments due on the purchase price.
-Therefore, the Company was not required to make the U\$\$200,000 payment due on December 21, 2018.
-The Company paid U\$\$20,000 on signing of the letter of intent.
-In addition, the Company is required to pay U\$\$5,000 per month going forward (paid through February 2020).
+Therefore, the Company was not required to make the US\$200,000 payment due on December 21, 2018.
+The Company paid US\$20,000 on signing of the letter of intent.
+In addition, the Company is required to pay US\$5,000 per month going forward (paid through February 2020).
 All the amounts are to be applied to the remaining purchase price.
 This arrangement will continue until August 2020 at which time the amounts due under the original agreement will become payable.
 The Company is currently in negotiations with the vendor of the water right regarding additional amendments to the option agreement.
+As at the date of this MD&A, no notice of default has been served to the Company.